-Tara O'Neill Hayes, The Economic Costs of the U.S. Criminal Justice System (Washington, DC: American Action Forum, 2020).
+109 Tara O'Neill Hayes, The Economic Costs of the U.S. Criminal Justice System (Washington, DC: American Action Forum, 2020).

-O'Neill Hayes, The Economic.
+110 O'Neill Hayes.
+The Economic

-Tara O'Neill Hayes, The Economic Costs of the U.S. Criminal Justice System (Washington, DC: American Action Forum, 2020).
-108 O'Neill Hayes, The Economic.
+111 Tara O'Neill Hayes, The Economic Costs of the U.S. Criminal Justice System (Washington, DC: American Action Forum, 2020) 112 O'Neill Hayes, The Economic.

-- 2. Related steps should include: - Digitizing and organizing records so they can be analyzed and reported. - Revising data collection processes to ensure data is a complete picture of all facets of the justice system and encouraging compliance with established data collection policies. - Sharing data across different agencies while preserving privacy and integrity of all justice system entities. - 4.
-Defining deeper analytics and metrics to ensure the most accurate picture of the problem. - Creating an online dashboard to display realtime numbers of jail population, community supervision, jail and court composition, crime and recidivism rates, and corrections spending to ensure public access to current and future data. - 6.
-Ensuring ethical data integrity through thirdparty data audits. - b.
+- b.
 The Georgia General Assembly should pass and the governor sign into law legislation setting up a repository for criminal justice data and ensuring that data is collected and recorded in a uniform way and stored in the same public place | Power to Change: Georgia State Assembly, Georgia State Departments - The repository would house data that covers arrest to post-conviction, and the data therein should be collected and reported by court clerks, state attorneys, public defenders, county jails, the Department of Corrections (DoC), Department of Juvenile Justice (DJJ), Department of Driver Services (DDS), Department of Community Health (DCH) and Department of Behavioral Health & Developmental Disabilities (DBHDD). - 2.
-Related steps should include: - Digitizing and organizing all records so they can be analyzed and reported. - Revising data collection processes to ensure data is a complete picture of all facets of the justice system and encouraging compliance with established data collection policies.

-- 3. Defining deeper analytics and metrics to ensure the most accurate picture of the problem. - 4.
+Related steps should include: - Digitizing and organizing all records so they can be analyzed and reported. - Revising data collection processes to ensure data is a complete picture of all facets of the justice system and encouraging compliance with established data collection policies. - Defining deeper analytics and metrics to ensure the most accurate picture of the problem. - 4.
 Ensuring public access to current and future data disclosures. - 5.
-Ensuring data integrity through third-party data audits. - 6.
-Ensuring that policies and legislation are evidence-based and data-driven from this resource. - c.
+Ensuring data integrity through thirdparty data audits. - Ensuring that policies and legislation are evidence-based and data-driven from this resource.

+- c.
 Create a criminal justice dashboard to provide granular, real-time data to communities and stakeholders about local jail populations and arrests | Power to Change: Sheriff's Office, Chatham County Detention Center - 1.
 The dashboard would display information about an individual's gender, race, charge, bail amount and length of stay in jail while preserving anonymity.
 It would also indicate any involvement of the U.S. Immigration and Customs Enforcement (ICE) with the individual.
 The dashboard, mirroring the model developed by officials in Hays County, Texas, and the Vera Institute of Justice, would provide communities with insights into how counties and states are using their jails, both daily and over time.
 It would enable stakeholders and community members to ask more detailed and informed questions, monitor real-time change, identify gaps in needed services and resources, and implement better policies to reduce the jail population. - d.
-Make equity a defining principle in gathering and interpreting data | Power to Change: No specific governmental body, best practice - 1.
-Data is collected, analyzed, interpreted and distributed by people, who bring to their work their subjective experiences, potential biases, goals and motivations.
+Make equity a defining principle in gathering and interpreting data | Power to Change: No specific governmental body, best practice - Data is collected, analyzed, interpreted and distributed by people, who bring to their work their subjective experiences, potential biases, goals and motivations.
 We need to be mindful of how these dynamics affect, unintentionally or not, the questions we ask and how they are framed, and to ensure we are following the best, most ethical practices.